-- Wiring Project (i.e. extension cord, trouble light, wire sizes and uses, plug configurations, test equipment, etc.) - Electrical tool and supply kit - Poster board (22" by 28") - Display (appropriately sized for displayed equipment) - Notebook/Report that covers any topic that is in the National 4-H Electric Curriculum Wired for Power Book 3, Purdue Extension website Level 3 activities/project sheets, or from the appropriate level of the Skills & Knowledge Chart.
+- Wiring Project (i.e., extension cord, trouble light, wire sizes and uses, plug configurations, test equipment, replace cord/cord end on a tool or piece of equipment, etc.) - Electrical tool and supply kit - Poster board (22" by 28") - Display (appropriately sized for displayed equipment) - Notebook/Report that covers any topic that is in the National 4-H Electric Curriculum Wired for Power Book 3, Purdue Extension website Level 3 activities/project sheets, or from the appropriate level of the Skills & Knowledge Chart.
+Refer to the Written Report Scorecard, 4-H 824, to determine expected items to be included.